akash-network/docs/proposals/roadmap.md

 ### Scalability with Interoperability
 This milestone improves scalability and interoperability on the Akash Network by providing a mechanism for tenants to limit the deployment to a specific set of providers (and data centers) with an ability to scale the number of instances (containers) for deployment within a single provider.
 Interledger support for Interoperability with various ledger based systems and allows for frictionless integration with major cloud providers to increase compute supply and remove barriers for enterprise adoption.

+### Backend Services (BaaS)
+A serverless platform is only as good as the managed backend services it supports.
+Most modern applications stacks comprise of a multi-tier application-services stack (such as databases, caches, etc).
+We propose the dPaaS provide BaaS support with the below goals:

+- Primitives for frictionless integration with - backend services
+- Provide a pragmatic set of services at early phases to drive adoption
+- Provide a federated experience by extending identity, operational, and user interface support to a diverse set of managed services that include services from decentralized and managed infrastructure ecosystems
+- Provide a standard mechanism to decouple services from data to enable maximum possible portability such as [DTP](https://datatransferproject.dev)
+- Provide necessary technical and operational support

 ### Trusted Providers with Reputation
 This milestone improves Provider Trust with the introduction of provider accreditation features reduces spam with a staking based reputation system.
 Akash is a permission-less network where any tenant (with a valid key) can consume computing services from any provider that has sufficient computing power in a peer-to-peer manner disintermediating a broker.
 This provides a challenge for filtering out bad actors.
 With this milestone, tenants can delegate the attestation to a trusted third-party (Oracle) with an ability for tenants to selectively deploy to such trusted providers.

+### Functional Abstraction (FaaS)
+Function as a service (FaaS) services provide a platform allowing developers to develop, run, and manage application functionalities without the complexity of building and maintaining the containers associated with developing and launching an app.
+Building an application following this model is one way of achieving a true "serverless" architecture, and is typically used when building microservices applications.

+We propose adopting an open and framework-agnostic FaaS framework, such as OpenFaaS that is optimized to run a heavily distributed computing footprint provided by Akash

 ### Private Containers